ZiminDmitriyEv/StakePool/contract/README.md

 Available for investors.

-The delegator makes a deposit of funds via pool directly on validator, and receiving pool tokens in return.
+The delegator makes a deposit of funds via pool directly to validator, and receiving pool tokens in return.
 When a delegator account first deposits funds to the contract, the internal account is created and credited with the `near_amount` native tokens.
 The attached deposit must be greater than `near_amount` to hide the storage staking, with the excess fund being refunded.